tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Payouts-API.md

 {{< /tabs >}}

 <!--## Update payout request
 This method lets you request the update of the bank information of a payee on a running payout request.
-Por exemplo, this method is useful to change the bank account number of the payee.
+Por exemplo, this method is useful to change the bank account number do beneficiário.

 You can only request the update of the information of a payee when the Payout status is in `IN_PAYU_PROCESS` ou earlier.
 Consulte [Payout states]({{< ref "payouts.html#payout-states" >}}) para obter mais informações.

 {{% alert title="Observação" color="info"%}}

-You need to include two headers to use this method, refer to [Configuring authentication]({{< ref "#configuring-the-authentication" >}}) para obter mais informações.
-Furthermore, you need to know your Merchant and account ID, you can get this information in your Módulo PayU.
+Você precisa incluir dois cabeçalhos para usar este método, consulte [Configurar autenticação ]({{< ref "#configuring-the-authentication" >}}) para obter mais informações.
+Além disso, você precisa saber seu ID de vendedor e conta, você pode obter essas informações no seu Módulo PayU.

 {{% /alert %}}